frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

-John Paul II, talking about the popularity of Lourdes in the last century, would like to say that possibly, it\'s also because "the Mother of Jesus is there."
+John Paul II, talking about the popularity of Lourdes in the last century, would like to say that possibly, it\'s also because "the Mother of Jesus is there" (John 2:1).
 Today, the World Day of the Sick, is a day to ask Our Lady of Lourdes for special things.

 It\'s a day that marks the first apparition of Our Lady there in 1858 to a young girl, 14-year-old Bernadette Soubirous.

-There were a total of eighteen apparitions in all, quite a large number.
+There were a total of eighteen apparitions in all; quite a large number.
 The message of Lourdes was, as always, a message of personal conversion, of prayer, of charity.